 Ann won the 2016 Mission Point Lighthouse Friends competition for the Lighthouse Pinot Grigio label – a fundraising joint venture between the Lighthouse Friends and Bowers Harbor Vineyards, and her art was selected as 2016’s feature poster and art for the Suttons Bay Art Festival.

-Ann’s art is in a number of private collections, and she has displayed her art in many shows and events, as well as her permanent gallery venue at Bowers Harbor Vineyards.
+Ann’s art is in a number of private collections, and she has displayed her art in many shows and events, as well as her permanent gallery venues at Bowers Harbor Vineyards and Tinker Studio.